-The subprogram elements of the Long Pulse highest-priority research are guided by a 2025 Vision that will enable successful operation of ITER with U.S. participation; provide the scientific basis for a U.S. Fusion Nuclear Science Facility (FNSF); and create a U.S. "Generation ITER-FNSF" workforce that can lead scientific discoveries and technological innovation.
-The Interfaces Initiative contributes to the successful operation of ITER; the Interfaces and FNS Initiatives will together establish the scientific basis of FNSF.
+The subprogram elements of the Long Pulse highestpriority research are guided by a 2025 Vision that will enable successful operation of ITER with U.S. participation, provide the scientific basis for a U.S. FNSF, and create a U.S. "Generation ITER-FNSF" workforce that can lead scientific discoveries and technological innovation.
+The Interface Initiative contributes to the successful operation of ITER, while the Interface and FNS Initiatives will together establish the scientific basis of FNSF.
 Finally, the research supported by these Initiatives will train a significant portion of the Generation ITER-FNSF fusion workforce.